Pros and Cons of CASB for SaaS Security

 Taking the SSE approach to deploying a CASB is a multi-year journey for most medium to large enterprises.
 It is a complete transformation that includes new network and security architectures, vendor integrations, and operating procedures.
 Deploying a standalone CASB is easier, but it will still take months since it requires a change to a company’s network infrastructure and complicates any changes to network topologies.
 For example, the best location to collect network traffic data for a CASB is from the firewall.
 So if there is any change that requires a firewall to move or be added to the network, the CASB data collection and backhaul will need to be architected into the change.

-SaaS security platforms (SSPs) like Grip have emerged as an alternative to CASBs.
+SaaS security platforms (SSPs) like Grip have emerged as a great solution to augment CASBs.
 These platforms are agent-less and are not required to be inline with network traffic to discover, control access, and govern data used in SaaS applications.
 They cover the same use cases but are faster to deploy and operate.

 SSPs take a fundamentally different approach by integrating with the SaaS application and IAM systems to understand who the user is and the authentication method.
 Grip stands out among SSPs by using a proprietary discovery method that detects more than 5X more SaaS applications than CASBs.
 With a complete inventory of all SaaS applications being used by every employee, SSPs remove the SaaS blindspot that exists today.